 The objectives of the Plan's investment policy is to fully fund the actuarial accrued liability of the Plan, secondarily to maximize return within reasonable and prudent levels of risk in order to minimize contributions, and to maintain sufficient liquidity to meet benefit payment obligations on a timely basis.
-In 2016, The Plan's investment policy was changed from a target allocation of 40% debt securities and 60% equity securities with a range of plus or minus 5% to a target allocation of 60% bond ETF securities and 40% equity securities with a range of plus or minus 5%.
+At June 30, 2017, The Plan's investment policy was a target allocation of 65% bond ETF securities and 35% equity securities with a range of plus or minus 5%.
 The equity portion of the portfolio is further diversified across U.S. and non-U.S. equities as well as growth, value, and small and large capitalizations.
 The asset allocation between bond ETF securities and equity securities will follow an established glidepath based on funded status of the plan.
 The asset allocation of the Plan will be maintained as close to the target allocation as reasonably possible.
 Investment risk and returns are reviewed on an ongoing basis through quarterly investment portfolio reviews.
 The Plan's asset allocations as of the measurement date by asset category are as follows:

-2016 2015
+2017 2016

 Asset category:

-Equity securities 40% 63%
+Equity securities 36 % 40 %

-Bond ETF securities 60
+Bond ETF securities 64 60

-Debt securities 37

-Total 100% 100%
+Total 100 % 100 %